dylanaraps/pure-bash-bible/README.md

 ## Simpler `case` statement to set variable

-We can use the `:` builtin to avoid repeating `variable=` in a case statement.
-The `$_` variable stores the last argument of the last successful command. `:` always succeeds so we can abuse it to store the variable value.
+The `:` built-in can be used to avoid repeating `variable=` in a case statement.
+The `$_` variable stores the last argument of the last command. `:` always succeeds so it can be used to store the variable value.

 ```shell
 # Modified snippet from Neofetch.